hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Cryptography/Elliptic-Curve-Cryptography.md

 * If $r'$ is equal to $r$, then verification succeeds.
 Otherwise, it fails.
 ### ECDH
 ---
-*Elliptic Curve Diffie Hellman (ECDH)* is the *ECC*-equivalent of *Diffie-Hellman*, an algorithm to facilitate secure key exchange, while communicating over an unsecure channel.
+*Elliptic Curve Diffie-Hellman (ECDH)* is the *ECC*-equivalent of *Diffie-Hellman*, an algorithm to facilitate secure key exchange, while communicating over an unsecure channel.

 Each party generates a private-public key pair, $(d, Q)$.
 Then, each party communicates its public key to the other.
 A shared secret is then derived by both parties synonymously, as $S = d_A(Q_B) = d_B(Q_A)$.